qhull/qhull/README.txt

   Windows 95'.
 Instead of using SIOUX, Qhull may be embedded within an application.

-  Version 1 is available for Macintosh computers by ftp of qhull.sit.hqx It reads point coordinates from a standard file and returns output to a standard file.
+  Version 1 is available for Macintosh computers by download of qhull.sit.hqx It reads point coordinates from a standard file and returns output to a standard file.
 There is no graphical output.